cnasio/split/README.md

 - Added sign in button
 - Reworked overall CSS, all views now share #view in global.css
 - many bug fixes with CSS

+v.20.10.22:

+- Refactored all CSS code
+- Fixed alignment in Avatar component
+- Added more design, many new hover effects